 - This itinerary includes the beautiful Gokyo Lakes and an exciting crossing of the Cho La Pass.
-You will also visit some lesser-known villages and stunning viewpoints that many other trekkers won't see. - Our route goes to Everest Base Camp first, before crossing the Cho La, thereby giving the best possible acclimatisation and an excellent success rate.. - We endeavour to use the best tea houses available at each overnight stop on our route.
-By staying in tea houses you will have close contact with the Nepalese people and are directly contributing to the local economy. - In Kathmandu we use the Shangri La hotel, a 4\ hotel with a swimming pool. - Your trek will be led by an English-speaking Sherpa guide supported by an experienced trekking crew who will provide an excellent standard of service.
+You will also visit some lesser-known villages and stunning viewpoints that many other trekkers won't see. - Our route goes to Everest Base Camp first, before crossing the Cho La, thereby giving the best possible acclimatisation and an excellent success rate. - One of our autumn departures is timed to coincide with the Mani Rimdu Festival at Thyangboche Monastery. - We endeavour to use the best tea houses available at each overnight stop on our route.
+By staying in tea houses you will have close contact with the Nepalese people and are directly contributing to the local economy. - In Kathmandu we use a 4 hotel with excellent facilities. - Your trek will be led by an English-speaking Sherpa guide supported by an experienced trekking crew who will provide an excellent standard of service.
 Your gear will be portered for you so all you need to carry is a small daypack. - We carry oxygen on this trip which our guide will administer in the rare event of someone suffering the severe effects of high altitude mountain sickness. - Our maximum group size is 12 for this trip.
-This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We have a wealth of Himalayan experience in the company, most of our staff have visited Nepal and several staff members have trekked to Everest. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We have a wealth of Himalayan experience in the company, most of our staff have visited Nepal and several staff members have trekked to Everest. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.